 Students are entered in a group of a maximum of six candidates, with their teacher present.
 Each successful candidate receives a medal and a certificate with grading.
 A group report is given.

 Consists of a core syllabus and examination set work.
 Teachers have the option of choreographing a demi-character dance to the set music or to their own choice of music.
-Students are entered for exams in groups of four, with the odd group of less than four.
+Students are entered for exams in groups of three.
 A percentage mark is given on a detailed report and a certificate and medal is issued if successful.

 Grade 1 – 6